jmhmccr/duktape/doc/duk-config.rst

 as necessary.
 This is much easier to maintain in version updates than when modifications are made in-place.

-Genconfig has a direct option to append "fixups" after the main generated header::
+configure.py has a direct option to append "fixups" after the main generated header::

     # my_custom.h is applied after generated header; functionally similar
     # to Duktape 1.2.x duk_custom.h

-    $ python tools/genconfig.py [...] --fixup-file my_custom.h [...]
+    $ python tools/configure.py [...] --fixup-file my_custom.h [...]

-A genconfig-generated barebones header also has the following line near the end for detecting where to add override defines; this is easy to detect reliably::
+A configure.py-generated barebones header also has the following line near the end for detecting where to add override defines; this is easy to detect reliably::

     /* __OVERRIDE_DEFINES__ */